fritzlim/CognitoForms/readme.md

 ## Saltydog Cognito Forms -- Using Amazon Cognito from Xamarin Forms

-Saltydog.Cognito.Forms is a flexible, styleable set of screens and logic for Login, Registration, Code Validation, and Password Change, that makes calls, and responds to the Cognito API.
+Saltydog.Cognito.Forms is a flexible, styleable set of screens and logic for Sign in, Sign Up, Validation Code, and Change Default Password (for cognito console created users), that makes calls, and responds to the Cognito API.
+The default navigation between screens is for AWS Cognito settings where validation codes are sent to email or SMS, and not links.

-## To install:

-<code>nuget -i Saltydog.Cognito.Forms</code>

-## Simple
+## Simple Usage

-1. Add a reference to Saltydog.Cognito.Forms
+1. Add a reference to the Saltydog.Cognito.Forms nuget package
 2. In App.Xaml.cs, use the DefaultNavigator to show the SignIn page:

 ```